 In terms of track type, ovals are a rather versatile racing destination.
 For those of you who are dedicated oval racers, you’ll know that the best results come from having a sturdy, somewhat heavier chassis to better handle the downforce and constant turns on the same side.

-Variability Of Spiral Karts
+Variability Of Sprint Karts

 However, as I mentioned previously, sprint karts can also find a home on oval circuits if for no other reason than their all-rounder capability, but it would suffer in the maintenance department after a race.